inno-devops-labs/Sum25-intro-labs/submission1.md

 - Commits, which are marked as verified helps users to be confident that the changes come from a trusted source.
 - Sign is authomatically checks with cryptographic algorithms and verifies with open key.
 - If intruder will try to fake commit it's status will change to 'Univerified'
-- Github will save status even if key will be expired.
+- Github will save status even if key will be expired